200ug/golfed.xyz/content/posts/srdi-walkthrough.md

 ### Protecting the relocated sections

-To ensure the seamless integration and correct functioning of the payload within the target process, setting appropriate memory protections for each relocated section is essential.
+To ensure the payload remains functioning inside the target process, we need to modify the memory protection of each relocated section.

-This process begins by accessing the Section Header (IMAGE_SECTION_HEADER) via the OptionalHeader in the NT Header.
+This process begins by accessing the section header (`IMAGE_SECTION_HEADER`) via `OptionalHeader` in the NT header.
 Once located, we iterate through the payload's sections, gathering essential details such as each section's reference, its RVA, and the size of the data.
-The necessary modifications to memory protections are determined based on the Characteristics field of each section, guiding us to apply the correct security attributes.
-After that the new protections are applied using VirtualProtect, tailored to the specifics of each section:
+The necessary modifications to memory protections are determined based on the `Characteristics` field of each section, guiding us to apply the correct attributes.
+After that the new protections are applied using `VirtualProtect`:

 ```rust
 #[link_section = ".text"]